DarrenBoyo/pathreview/Journal.md

 **Issue title:** API docs don't include example curl commands

-**Tier:** [x] Tier 1  [] Tier 2  [ ] Tier 3
+**Tier:** [x] Tier 1  [ ] Tier 2  [ ] Tier 3

 **Problem summary:**
-This issue affects the PathReview application by introducing behavior that is either missing or not working as intended.
-The current implementation does not fully support the expected functionality, resulting in an inconsistent user experience.
-To resolve the issue, I will identify the root cause, implement the required changes, and verify that the feature works correctly without breaking existing functionality.
-A successful fix will ensure the affected part of the application behaves as expected.
+The API documentation explains each endpoint but does not include example curl commands that developers can use to test the API.
+This makes it harder for new contributors to verify their local setup and understand how each endpoint should be called.
+I will update the documentation by adding example curl commands for the documented endpoints so developers can test the API more easily.

-**Branch name:** fix/117-<short-description>
+**Branch name:** docs/117-api-curl-examples

-**Setup confirmation:** [ ] App runs locally at localhost:5173
+**Setup confirmation:** [x] App runs locally at localhost:5173

-**Cohort ledger:** [ ] Issue added to cohort ledger
+**Cohort ledger:** [x] Issue added to cohort ledger

 ### Is this right for me?